absolutebasti/maps/README.md

 ## Features

 ### 🗺️ Interactive World Map
-- **Click-to-mark**: Click any country on the map to mark it as visited
+- **Click to select**: Click any country on the map to open its details panel
 - **Visual feedback**: Visited countries are highlighted in pastel beige, with hover and selection states
 - **Zoom & pan**: Navigate the map with smooth zoom controls (+/- buttons)
 - **Real-time updates**: Map colors update instantly as you mark countries